tabularasa7/DeNardis_CSCI2270_FinalProject/README.md

 # DeNardis_CSCI2270_FinalProject

+ATTENTION!!!: If you are here to evaluate the final project, please go to https://github.com/mdenardis/DeNardis_CSCI2270_FinalProject

+This fork does not have the necessary files to run the game.

 Project Summary:
 We are creating the game Hangman as our final project.
 When the game begins it will read in a text file of words and enqueue the words: head, body, right arm, left arm, right leg, left leg in a separate function.